Metal Gear Solid V: The Phantom Pain: Critical reception

 The narrative divided critics.
-EGM's Campbell praised it as "one of the strongest yet" in the Metal Gear series, writing he had never been as moved by entertainment as the game's final moments.
+EGM's Campbell praised it as "one of the strongest yet" in the Metal Gear series, writing some of the game's final moments were exceptionally moving.
 Polygon's McWhertor described it as "captivating" but often "a bit messy".
 Brown of GameSpot was similarly captivated by the story and characters, and lauded the tonal consistency and handling of mature themes.
 Other critics echoed praise of the latter aspect; Eurogamer's Stanton commended how the theme of war was used to explore subject matter, contrasting with other game series "in thrall to the military".
 Conversely, IGN's Ingenito felt the subject matter was only acknowledged, while plot-related questions were answered in a "rushed and unsatisfying" way.
-Roberts of GamesRadar+ described the narrative as "a whole lot of nothing happen[ing] in between quick bursts of exposition", and criticized the game's handling of its villains.
-Jimenez of PC Gamer called the story "aimless" and the worst in the series, due in part for its "mostly dry" script and reliance on "boring" audio logs.
-Jason Schreier of Kotaku considered the story "damn unfulfilling", criticizing its pacing, dialogue, and characterization, and asserted the game was incomplete.
+Roberts of GamesRadar+ described the narrative as being uneventful between brief periods of exposition, and criticized the game's handling of its villains.
+Roberts of PC Gamer called the story "aimless" and the worst in the series, due in part for its "mostly dry" script and the opening and ending sequence for feeling extraneous.
+Jason Schreier of Kotaku considered the story "damn unfulfilling" and incomplete, criticizing its pacing, dialogue, and characterization.
 Reviewers disapproved of the requirement that missions were replayed on higher difficulty settings to unlock the final missions; some felt that it added unnecessary padding to the most emotional section of the plot.

-Brown of GameSpot thought the voice acting alternately met and exceeded standards of film and television, making "extraordinary" characters seem believable.
-Ingenito of IGN praised the "workmanship" performances from the cast, while Eurogamers Stanton commended the "leap in voice talent" over the game's predecessors.
-Kiefer Sutherland was praised for his performance as Venom Snake by critics, though some expressed bemusement at his minimal dialogue; Kotakus Schreier and IGNs Ingenito wrote that Snake's silence during emotional cutscenes was "jarring", the latter feeling it went beyond "mere stoicism".